Timzhouyes/Thoughts/_posts/2019-03-27-AngularJS-Tutorial-learning.md

-In AngularJS, the client-side not only "show" the HTML page from server, but also takes some functions so it can interact in model data or state.,which is a kind of user interaction.
+In AngularJS, the client-side not only "show" the HTML page from a server, but also takes some functions so it can interact in model data or state., which is a kind of user interaction.